 - Designate a registered agent.
 You can serve as the registered agent or name someone else.

 - Draft articles of organization.
 File them with the state and pay a filing fee.

 - Draft an LLC operating agreement.
-Similar to corporate by-laws.
+This document is similar to corporate by-laws.

 - Apply for EIN (Employer Identification Number).
-Similar to a social security number for the business.
+The EIN is similar to a social security number for the business.

-- Apply for business licenses or permits under LLC name.
+- Apply for business licenses or permits under the LLC name.